Nepal to Malaysia

 General Conditions :

-02. A Serbia national student who is holder of an eVISA can visit Malaysia for a single journey with a view to studying.
+02. A Nepali student who is holder of an eVISA can visit Malaysia for a single journey with a view to studying.
 This journey period will be maximum 30 days.
 But, after arriving in Malaysia in order to study, they must obtain their long term pass for continuing study.
 It is very simple to obtain long term pass for studying in Malaysia.

-03. A Serbia National Expatriate who is holder of an eVISA can visit Malaysia for a single journey with a view to employment.
+03. A Nepali Expatriate who is holder of an eVISA can visit Malaysia for a single journey with a view to employment.
 This journey period will be maximum 30 days.
 But, after arriving in Malaysia in order to employment, they must obtain their long term pass for continuing employment.
 It is very simple to obtain long term pass for employing in Malaysia.

 04. If any applicant breaks any rules of Malaysian law, government must take administrative actions as criminals’ proceedings.
 It is not allowed for an applicant to: